Baetek/python-job-match/README.md

 There's a large trade off between CPU time and memory on this task without a clear ideal pick.
 A database / persistent storage would make it clear that CPU time is more valuable than memory.

 So in the real world the ideal thing to do would likely be to pre-process all the data fields, such as .lower(), .alphanumeric_with_spaces(), .split(), get_word_list_for_word().
 As as I mentioned most of this only needs done once per user profile edit or job listing change.
-Leaving a lot less work for each run of the matching algorithm.
+Since profile edits likely occur far less often than generating lists of matches, this would be far more efficient than doing all the processing on every match algorithm run.